|57 / 37

 sign up for a free player's card, even if you

-mail you offers for discounted or even free
+casino will mail you offers for discounted or

-which combined will work at 23 Vegas casinos.
+cards online, which combined will work at 23

 - Don't lose your shirt.
 Don't bet more

 than you can afford to lose.
-Set a budget for
+Set both a budget

-each playing session and if you lose it, stop
+session, and if you lose it, stop playing.

 - Don't play slot machines.
 They suck

-or craps @ $5 a hand.
-See our crash
+blackjack or craps @ $5 a hand.
+See our

-games to have a much better chance of
+table games to have a much better chance

 - Tip the dealers $5/hr. and the cocktail